PAGE CONTENTS

 What is an integrated SIM?

-Integrated SIM (iSIM) is another form factor and an alternative to traditional SIMs, where physical SIM cards were removable, and placed into devices, whether this was mobile phones, IoT devices, or smaller devices such as wearables and sensors.
-Instead of a physical plastic card being placed into the device, an iSIM is placed onto the device’s System-on-a-Chip, or SOC.
+Integrated SIM (iSIM) is another form factor and an alternative to traditional SIMs, while physical SIM cards are removable, placed into devices like mobile phones or IoT Devices, an iSIM is placed directly onto the device’s System-on-a-Chip, or SOC.
+This conserves physical space and energy, which is critical for all mobile devices, especially smaller devices like wearables and IoT sensors.

 What’s the Difference Between eSIMs and iSIMs?